 '''

 $ cuckoo --help

 Usage: cuckoo [OPTIONS] COMMAND [ARGS]...

 Invokes the Cuckoo daemon or one of its subcommands.

-'''

-'''

 To be able to use different Cuckoo configurations on the same

 machine with the same Cuckoo installation, we use the so-called

 Cuckoo Working Directory (aka "CWD").
 A default CWD is

 available, but may be overridden through the following options -

 listed in order of precedence.

 Command-line option (--cwd)

 Environment option ("CUCKOO")

 Environment option ("CUCKOO_CWD")

 Current directory (if the ".cwd" file exists)

 Default value ("~/.cuckoo")

 Options:

-a, --aepug

--q, --quiet

-Enable verbose logging
+-d, --debug Enable verbose logging

+-q, --quiet Only log warnings and

 Only log warnings and critical messages

 -m, --maxcount INTEGER Maximum number of analyses to process

 --user TEXT

 Drop privileges to this user

 --cwd TEXT

 Cuckoo Working Directory

 --help

 Show this message and exit.

 Commands:

-Operate the Cuckoo REST API.
+api Operate the Cuckoo REST API.

-api

-Clean the CWD and associated databases.
+clean Clean the CWD and associated databases.

-clean

 community Fetch supplies from the Cuckoo Community.

 distributed Distributed Cuckoo helper utilities.

 dnsserve Custom DNS server.

-machine Dynamically add/remove machines.

-migrate Perform database migrations.

-process Process raw task data into reports.

-rooter Instantiates the Cuckoo Rooter.

-rooter

-Instantiates the Cuckoo Rooter.

-Submit one or more files or URLs to Cuckoo.
+unsservecustom DNS server.importImports an older Cuckoo setup into a new CWD.initInitializes Cuckoo and its configuration.machineDynamically add/remove machines.migratePerform database migrations.processProcess raw task data into reports.rooterInstantiates the Cuckoo Rooter.submitSubmit one or more files or URLs to Cuckoo.

+web

 Operate the Cuckoo Web Interface.

-submit

-web

 '''